MiguelNecoechea/Complexa/README.md

 - **Readings** – Overlay furigana or romaji above each token on the page.
 - **Dictionary** – Highlight a word to see definitions in a floating tooltip.
-- **Reading helpers** – Colour coded part-of-speech hints and morphological data on hover.
+- **Reading helpers** – Colour coded Universal Part of Speech hints and morphological data on hover.
 - **Word filters** – Exclude specific words from annotation and persist the list across browsers.
-- **Kanji extraction** – Collect a list of unique kanji found on the current tab.
-- **Quiz support** – (coming soon) review vocabulary you encounter.
 - **Custom reading type** – Choose between *hiragana*, *katakana* or *romaji*.

 All features can be toggled from the popup and settings are saved using Chrome sync.